 • spelling autocorrect and text prediction.
 Our autocorrect and text prediction are here to scrape out all your mistakes.
 We’re talking about instant fixes for those common spelling slip-ups.
 And get ready to speed up your writing with a handy autocomplete.

-We keep enhancing WProofreader integration and bug fixing to offer native-like behaviour and expected work in Google’s environment.
+We keep enhancing WProofreader integration and bug fixing to offer native-like behavior and expected work in Google’s environment.
 More improvements and updates are on the way.